 UK Business Confidence Monitor: Construction

-- Concerns over skills availability remain widespread, partly because Brexit has made it more difficult for companies to recruit foreign workers.
-Construction companies have so far tried to tackle this by increasing salaries more sharply than in other sectors.
+- Construction companies have so far tried to overcome these labour supply challenges by increasing salaries more sharply than in other sectors.

-- Customer demand has eased as a growing challenge but the proportion of companies citing transport problems remains elevated when compared to historical norms.
+- Customer demand has eased as a growing issue, but the proportion of companies increasingly challenged by transport problems has surged to its highest rate in a decade.

 Domestic sales growth

 The severe declines in sales suffered by Construction companies during the pandemic are now being offset by the rebound in activity seen through much of 2021.
 Domestic sales are 5.6% higher year-on-year in Q4 2021, the sharpest increase across the UK.
 And businesses expect that this sales recovery will continue over the next 12 months, with growth of 5.4% projected.

 The latest Office for National Statistics (ONS) data suggest that in the 12 months to September 2021, total construction work was 10.2% higher than its level in the year to September 2020.
 New work on private industrial and commercial buildings remained some way below the levels of a year ago, perhaps reflecting a large number of companies still permitting home working.
 Instead, repair and maintenance work was the primary driver of the Construction sector’s recovery, as businesses have taken advantage of the lack of footfall in the pandemic to undertake renovation work and adjust their facilities for the post-COVID environment.